 Chair of Citizens' Partnership for HSIB

-Patrick has recently been appointed Independent Non-Executive Director of Birmingham and Solihull ICS where he leads on inequalities, and Non-Executive Director for Hertfordshire NHS Trust and Associate Director for Connected Communities for the Centre for Ageing Better.
+Patrick is Chair of Citizenship Partnership for HSIB, Independent Non- Executive Director of Birmingham and Solihull ICS where he leads on inequalities, and Non-Executive Director for Hertfordshire NHS Trust and Associate Director for Connected Communities for the Centre for Ageing Better and.
 He is also a Clore and Winston Churchill Fellow, Fellow of Goodenough College, Fellow at Imperial War Museum, Fellow of Royal Historical Society, and former associate fellow for the department of history of medicine at Warwick University. and Patrick was awarded an OBE in 2012 for his work on tackling health inequalities and ethnic minority communities.

 Jennifer’s background in medical investigation lies in mental health, general practice and surgery.
 She is a former CQC Mental Health Act Commissioner (inspector), a Royal College of GPs Quality Assessor, GP performance Assessor for an LLP, and originally a lay assessor for the Quality Outcomes Framework in primary care.
 She is currently Lay Assessor to the Royal College of Surgeons Invited Review Mechanism.

 Outside investigation Jennifer works in mental health law Chairing an NHS Mental Health Act (MHA) Appeals Panel hearing appeals against detention under the MHA.